msys2/setup-msys2/README.md

 #### install

 Installing additional packages after updating the system is supported through option `install`.
-The package or list of packages are intalled through `pacman --noconfirm -S`.
+The package or list of packages are installed through `pacman --noconfirm -S`.

 ```yaml
   - uses: msys2/setup-msys2@v1